florence/cover/README.md

-# Better Test
+# Cover

-This library is a replacement for rackets `raco test` that has a few benefits.
-Namely, it can generate code coverage reports and it will return with a non-zero exit code if tests fail.
+This library is a supplement to rackets `raco test` that adds code coverage capabilities.

 ## How to install